varunpal72/churros/README.md

 # Run the event tests, using sfdc as the element to simulate events:
 $ churros test platform/events --element sfdc

-# Run the event tests, using sfdc as the element to simulate events, sending in 100 events and waiting 60 seconds to receive them in churros:
+# Run the event tests, using sfdc as the element to simulate events, sending in 25 events and waiting 60 seconds to receive them in churros:
-$ churros test platform/events --element sfdc --load 100 --wait 60
+$ churros test platform/events --element sfdc --load 25 --wait 60 --verbose
 ```

 > __PROTIP:__ Passing a `--wait`, `--load` and/or `--element` to `churros test platform/events` overrides any default value that may be in your property file.